rajendrarox/SketchIDE/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/androidbulb/SketchIDE)
 ![GitHub issues](https://img.shields.io/github/issues/androidbulb/SketchIDE)

-Welcome to SketchIDE - your go-to platform for a stable Integrated Development Environment tailored for all Android developers.
-SketchIDE empowers you to create Android apps effortlessly, without the need for traditional coding, all from the convenience of your Android phone.
+Welcome to SketchIDE - A "Tool" designed to allow you to build native, cross-platform applications (Android, iOS, Web, Desktop) using a single programming language—no coding required.

-## 📱Building the App
+## 📱Building the Android, iOS, Web, Desktop
 To build the app, leverage the power of Gradle and Android Studio for an unparalleled development experience.

 ### 🤖Beta Version 0.1